Fycho/osu-mapping-elo/README.md

 ## What is osu!mapping Elo rating?

-osu!mapping Elo Rating is an evaluation indicator based on the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to assess osu! mappers' skill by analysing the results of convincing mapping contests.
+osu!mapping Elo rating is an evaluation indicator based on the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to assess osu! mappers' skill by analysing the results of convincing mapping contests.

 ## How to check a mapper's Elo rating?